beethovenxfi/sonic-staking/README.md

 2. Operator
 3. Claim

-The owner of the contract will be a Timelock with 3 week lock and has the following permissions:
+The owner of the contract will be a Timelock with multisig and a 3 week lock and has the following permissions:

 1. Upgrade the contract

-The default Admin role will be grant to a Timelock with 1 day lock and has the following permissions:
+The default Admin role will be grant to a Timelock with multisig and a 1 day lock and has the following permissions:

 1. Grant/Remove roles
 2. Set the withdrawal delay